LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/conversational-ai.md

 **Dynamic, personalized routing policies using intent, context and predictive attributes**

 [Maven](https://knowledge.liveperson.com/ai-bots-automation-maven-overview.html) is LivePerson’s AI engine that orchestrates every consumer conversation with a brand to an outcome they both value.
-Maven works in the background to quickly understand the consumer’s intent, and route to human agents or bots to solve customer requests in the best way possible,
+Maven works in the background to quickly understand the consumer’s intent, and route to human agents or bots to solve customer requests in the best way possible.

 Maven’s [AI Powered Routing](ai-bots-automation-maven-ai-powered-routing.html) uses the consumer’s identified intent, and assesses the conversation’s context from various data sources, including: consumer attributes, operational metrics, and enterprise systems to route to the right agent.

 ![](/img/conv-ai-2.png)

 By combining information from an external system like a CRM, the consumer can be immediately identified by name, location, and other information, such as VIP status.
-LivePerson Functions allows brands to easily integrate data from external systems, like Salesforce, using a secure, LivePerson-managed function services.
+LivePerson Functions allows brands to easily integrate data from external systems, like Salesforce, using secure, LivePerson managed function services.

 Using Maven’s workspace, brands receive a self-service experience to manage and operate the way that AI is used in their conversational pipelines ensuring they continue to deliver a great customer experience.